NexPlayer/Unity-SDK/advanced/reduce-the-build-file-size.md

 # Reducing the build file size

-Application Stores for Android and iOS have a limited file size to distribute the app.
+Application stores for Android and iOS have a limited file size to distribute the app.
-The NexPlayer™ Unity SDK can be reduced to occupy the minimum size possible.
+The NexPlayer  Unity SDK can be reduced to occupy the minimum size possible.

 It's recommended to follow the next steps to optimize the Unity SDK:

 ## Android

 - **Check the Unity option for Build App Bundle whenever possible.**
-This option will make a selective apk creation, depending on the different mobile device platforms and will not include unnecessary plugin files in the apk.
-Also set the compression method to **LZ4HC**.
+This option will make a selective apk creation, depending on the different mobile device platforms and will not include unnecessary Plugin files in the apk.
+Additionally, set the compression method to **LZ4HC**.

 ![](../assets/advance/red1.png)